Guide to anchoring in Paloma Beach

 Only 20 minutes sailing time from Beaulieu, the Paloma Beach anchorage is undoubtedly the most famous anchorage in Saint Jean Cap Ferrat.
 Thanks to its translucent waters, its famous villas, and a view of Eze and Monaco, Paloma Beach is the anchorage to be in.

 The seaZen Academy offers a complete set of solar navigation guides.
-This guide corresponds to Level 2 for a departure from the Beaulieu site.
+This guide a Level 3 Beaulieu's Boat Club.

 Leave the port of Beaulieu by the South West pass and pass successively in front of the Beaulieu Yacht Club, La Réserve, then the Villa Kerylos.
 Stay at least 100 m away from the coast, because in case of swell, the rocky plateau can form waves.
 Cross the harbour of Saint-Hospice directly by aiming at the bell tower of La Chapelle with the same name.
 You will sail at a solar autonomy speed of maximum 4 knots depending on the weather conditions.